by Farraz Khan | 27 Mar 2019

 As we’ve touched upon before, content should be informed by context.

-With the arrival of LinkedIn Live, individuals and organizations can now broadcast live video on LinkedIn.
+With LinkedIn Live, individuals and organizations can now broadcast live video on LinkedIn.

 Given the nature of the platform – a professional community that encourages career and business growth – hosting interviews and discussions is an intuitive use case for LinkedIn Live.